-Construction Anticipated to Begin Spring 2015
+Construction Anticipated to Begin Summer 2015

 Environmental Services will replace and repair 4,500 feet of aging sewer pipe, construct 22 green street facilities and plant trees to absorb rain and reduce stormwater runoff.
 The project will keep about 1.6 million gallons of stormwater out of sewers annually, increase sewer system capacity and reduce the risk of basement backups.
 This project is part of the Tabor to the River Program, which combines green infrastructure with pipe repair to save Portland sewer ratepayers more than $60 million dollars.